-2018 is finally here and with her came a whole new chunk of flavors south of the border.
+2018 is in full swing and with her came a whole new chunk of flavors south of the border.
 The seductive charms of the French, the intoxicating tastes of the sea and the power of the humble avocado are all showcased in this wee roundup of the two best new bites that I had on my latest crisscross through Baja.

 Over the span of a few weeks, I traipsed solo from village to village, up and down Highway 1, and even though I tasted my way through super high-end restaurants and tiny, lowbrow cantinas, nothing beat this double threat of fresh eats.
 Each of them was literally mind boggling in their deliciousness….and simpler than ever in their presentation.

 Opening night, December 2017.
 I pretty much planned my whole trip around an opening date in early December that I caught wind of on a random local’s blog.
 If a French bistro was setting up shop in Loreto, then I needed to be there to witness this glory; especially since the words champagne and oysters were mentioned as the house specialty.
 But, once I rolled into town and saw what looked like an empty storefront, I thought, there is no way this place is opening in 48 hours.
 Not a chance.
 But, never underestimate the power of the glorious French and the fortitude of the Mexican locals on hand to make miracles happen.
 I was shocked to swing by two days later for the Grand Opening and see the doors flung open, the tables and chairs set just so and the twinkly outdoor lights shining.